Milia on your eyelid? What milia are and how to remove them

 Milia removal and treatment

-Milia often will disappear over time without treatment.
-A type of milia that affects newborns (neonatal milia) usually goes away within a few weeks.
+Milia will often disappear over time without treatment.
+A type of milia that affects newborns (neonatal milia) usually goes away within a few weeks or months.

 Milia affecting older children and adults often last longer.
-Many people seek treatment of long-lasting milia for cosmetic reasons.
+In some cases, they can be persistent unless steps are taken to remove them.
+Some people seek treatment of long-lasting milia for cosmetic reasons.

-Milia on eyelids and under eyes often are persistent.
-These should be removed by a dermatologist or an ophthalmologist who specializes in cosmetic eye surgery.
+Milia on the eyelids and under the eyes are often persistent.
+These should be removed by a dermatologist or an ophthalmologist.

 Procedures used for milia treatment include: